 Right name: Chicago Cubs

 Just from a totally ahistoric point of view, removing everything else we know about the Cubs in Chicago, this name works.
 It’s not just “Bears,” it’s a twist on that.
 It lends to cuter mascots.
-It gives you alliteration with the city name.
+It gives you a slanted alliteration with the city name.
 Add in the history of the name with the team, “lovable losers” and all, and it just doesn’t make sense to change it.

 Right name: Chicago White Sox